invoke-ai/InvokeAI/docs/contributing/DOWNLOAD_QUEUE.md

 specify the source and destination of the download, and keep track of the progress of the download.

-The only job type currently implemented is `DownloadJob`, a pydantic object with the following fields:
+Two job types are defined. `DownloadJob` and `MultiFileDownloadJob`.
+The former is a pydantic object with the following fields:

 | **Field**      | **Type**        |  **Default**  | **Description** |